xvzc/SpoofDPI/docs/developer-guide/testing.md

 # Testing

-This document outlines how to run tests and the conventions for writing new tests in SpoofDPI.
+This document outlines how to run tests and the conventions for writing new tests in spoofdpi.

 ## Running Tests